 Parinaz's work on biomedical devices benefits from the dual perspectives of engineer and physician.

 "I already feel the strength of having both the perspective of a physician and that of an engineer when it comes to developing the right devices for the right groups of people," she says.
 "First-hand clinical experience helps me better understand current needs for patient care.
 With the right research and development that care can hopefully extend to improve thousands of lives."

 Parinaz says it can be challenging to embrace the two different styles of thinking needed to be a physician scientist.

 "The human body is amazingly complex; most of it, we still can't understand or predict," she says.
 "Medicine requires a detailed understanding of this system and the ability to make on-the-spot, life-and-death decisions based on limited information.
 With a PhD, we learn how to innovate and problem-solve.
 The process is more measured, gradual, experiment-based and deeply thought out.
 Sometimes the two ways of thinking can clash."

-Parinaz says this dichotomy is also a strength.
-"The problem-solving skills we develop with PhD training help us gain a better perspective when diagnosing patients," she says, "and the improvised decision-making in medicine can help introduce new ideas into research projects."
+However, the challenges physician scientists face also enhance their work.
+"The problem-solving skills we develop with PhD training help us gain a better perspective when diagnosing patients," she says.
+"And the improvised decision-making in medicine can help introduce new ideas into research projects."

 Insights for future students

-Before deciding to enter MSTP, Parinaz spoke to students in the program but says the most valuable advice came from faculty mentors.
+Parinaz recommends students get advice from both peers and faculty mentors before pursuing an MSTP.
 "Students can tell you what the training process is like, but mentors help you figure out what the end of the tunnel looks like," she says.
 "You can see the outcome of the MD/PhD route in their different career paths and ultimately decide if it's right for you."